13.07.2016

 A descriptive questionnaire Deutsch /Arabisch (pdf) has been created by “Pharmazeutische Zeitung”

 People without papers, for example refugees without residence status get unbureaucratic and free help in so-called “Medibüros” in many German cities.
-An overview can be found here.

 For victims of torture and traumatized refugees there are psycho-social centres, which help in a professional way.
 There are thirty of these centres all across Germany.